antler/caribou-docs/resources/outline.md

 action in the form of parameters.
 This happens through the use of two new concepts in Caribou: Routes and Pages.

-Routes define a routing hierarchy which is based on paths.
+Routes define a routing hierarchy which is based on URL paths.
 Every route defines a path (which is a string to match), a key which will be used to map it to a page, and a set of child routes, each of which inherits the first part of its path from its parent.
 This tree will then be used by the router to route requests based on their URL to the controller actions specified in the corresponding page given by the route's key.